The Coordinator of Transatlantic Cooperation

-He issued the following statement on 11 April 2021 to mark the third anniversary of his appointment by the Federal Cabinet:
+He issued the following statement on 9 March 2022 following his appointment by the Federal Cabinet:

 I am looking forward to my new role as Coordinator of Transatlantic Cooperation.
 Strengthening the transatlantic partnership, not least at the level of civil society and culture, is more important than ever.
 Together with the US and Canada, we must defend our values-based and rules-based international order and strengthen liberal democracies while tackling the challenges of the war against Ukraine with a resolute and united approach.

 The Coordinator’s work focuses, among other things, on cooperation in science and research, current social policy issues such as demographic trends and the impact of new media, as well as contacts to Jewish organisations.
 The Coordinator supports networking between people in Germany and North America and seeks to build bridges between the partners.

 You can find Michael Links curriculum vitae here.

 The Coordinator of Transatlantic Cooperation can be reached at the Federal Foreign Office as follows:

 Postal address: Coordinator of Transatlantic Cooperation, Federal Foreign Office, 11013 Berlin

 Michael Link has been Coordinator of Transatlantic Cooperation at the Federal Foreign Office since March 2022.